-Your TEFL Org course will have taught you how to put together great lesson plans and activities but you might still be feeling a little nervous about starting your first TEFL job – it’s completely normal!
-Having quality resources at hand to help you put together exciting and engaging lessons is essential for newly-qualified EFL teachers.
+Your TEFL course will teach you how to put together great lesson plans and activities but you might still feel a little nervous about starting your first TEFL job – it’s completely normal!
+Having quality resources at hand to help you put together exciting and engaging lessons is essential for newly-qualified and experienced EFL teachers alike.

 Designed specifically for newly-qualified EFL teachers, our lesson plans packs have been created by TEFL experts and have been tried and tested.

 Busy Teacher boasts 17,300 completely free, printable worksheets for EFL teachers.
 Whatever the level, whatever the topic, you’ll very likely find what you need here.

 A large library of lesson plans and flashcards, all nicely designed.
 Access to ESL Library materials isn’t free but subscriptions start from as low as under £4 a month.